 What does a consultation involve?

-An initial consultation is a confidential assessment of your situation.
-We review the facts, identify the relevant notice or data in INTERPOL’s files, and advise on whether a CCF challenge is viable and what the realistic prospects are.
-If we can help, we set out the next steps.
+A free 30-minute Zoom consultation is offered for cases that meet the firm's criteria for intervention.
+It is a confidential assessment of your situation: we review the facts, identify the relevant notice or data in INTERPOL's files, and advise on whether a CCF challenge is viable.
+If we can assist, a written fee proposal follows.
 If we cannot, we say so.
+Cases that fall outside scope do not receive a consultation, which protects the time available for substantive work on existing files.